hyperledger/identus-cloud-agent/tests/integration-tests/README.md

 | Verifier | Verifies the credentials presented by the holder.     |
 | Admin    | Performs specific administrative tasks                |

-- Each OEA can play multiple roles simultaneously after multitenancy is implemented.
+- Each ICA can play multiple roles simultaneously after multitenancy is implemented.
-- OEAs can be created on-the-fly or use existing ones, regardless of their origin (local or cloud).
+- ICAs can be created on-the-fly or use existing ones, regardless of their origin (local or cloud).

-### OEA Configurations
+### ICA Configurations

-Each OEA can use different configurations for:
+Each ICA can use different configurations for:

 | Configuration  | Options                                                               |
 |----------------|-----------------------------------------------------------------------|